Robust Subgroup Analysis and Variable Selection

 y_vec <- alpha_true + x_mat %*% beta_true + err_vec # response vector

-Then we analyze the generated data with the function RSAVS_LargeN
+Then we analyze the generated data with the function RSAVS_LargeN:

 res <- RSAVS_LargeN(y_vec = y_vec, x_mat = x_mat, lam1_length = 50, lam2_length = 40, phi = 5)

-penalty for both subgroup identification and variable selection.
+where phi is the parameter needed by mBIC.
+By default, this function uses L1 as the loss function with the SCAD penalty for both subgroup identification and variable selection.
 You can use other losses or penalties, e.g

 res_huber <- RSAVS_LargeN(y_vec = y_vec, x_mat = x_mat, l_type = "Huber", l_param = 1.345,